-AM supports secrets that are stored as files in defined folders.
+Secrets can be stored as files in defined folders.
 For example, in a cloud deployment you could mount a secret volume that AM can access.

-Hardware Security Modules (HSM)
+• Hardware Security Modules (HSM) secret stores

-AM supports retrieval of secrets from hardware security modules, either locally or over the network.
+Secrets can be retrieved from hardware security modules, either locally or over the network.

-Google Cloud Key Management Service (KMS)
+- Google Cloud Key Management Service (KMS) secret stores

+- Google Secret Manager (GSM) secret stores

+- Custom secret stores